rslurry/slurropa_universalis/README.md

 - Turned Sana’a into the city it was at that time; turned Zabid, Sa’da, and Šabwa into towns for historical reasons.
 - Added static modifiers to boosts population capacity in some areas, to represent historical land usage.
 - Added roads that were historically used for trade purposes.

+### **Denmark**
+- Adjusted topography, vegetation, and RGOs to better match this time in history.
+(Thank you Bastiram for contributing.)
+- Expanded Danish culture to southern Denmark.

+### **Americas**
+**Copperworking** in the Americas historically occurred beyond just Mexico, but Paradox only gave that advance to Mexico.
+It has now been extended to the Andes, La Plata, the Mississippi River Valley, and (this is for balance+historical capabilities) the Great Lakes.

 ---